MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_08_Performing_remote_administration_with_PowerShell.md

    > **Note:** The second set of results only includes two **MemberType** of **Methods; GetType**, and **ToString**.
 This is because the remote value **TypeName** is deserialized in comparison to the local output.

 ## Exercise 4: Using implicit remoting

+In this exercise, you'll use implicit remoting to import and run commands from a remote computer.

+The main tasks for this exercise are as follows:

+1. Create a persistent remoting connection to a server.
+1. Import and use a module from a server.
+1. Close all open remoting connections.

 ### Task 1: Create a persistent remoting connection to a server